Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Introduction and Main Result

-\begin{theorem}[Main Result] Assume that $ V $ has compactly supported non--negative Fourier transform, and let $ R > 0 $ such that $ \supp(\hat{V}) \subset B_R(0) $.
-Then, there exists a sequence of trial states $ (\psi_N) \subset L_{\a}^2(\TTT^{3N}) $ with particle numbers corresponding to completely filled Fermi balls as in \cref{eq:fermiball} such that \begin{itemize} \item the sequence of trial states is energetically close to the ground state in the sense that there exists some $ \alpha > 0 $ such that
+\begin{theorem}[Main Result] Assume that the Fourier transform $ \hat{V} $ of the interaction potential is non-negative and compactly supported.
+Then, there exists a sequence of trial states $ \psi_N \in L_{\a}^2(\TTT^{3N}) $ with particle numbers $N$ corresponding to completely filled Fermi balls as in \cref{eq:fermiball} such that \begin{itemize} \item the sequence of trial states is energetically close to the ground state up to the precision of the random phase approximation (see \cref{eq:rpaprecision}) in the sense that there exists some $ \alpha > 0 $ such that